Orangutan–human last common ancestor: Appearance and ecology

 The orangutan–human last common ancestor was tailless and had a broad flat rib cage, a larger body size, larger brain, and in females, the canine teeth had started to shrink like their descendants.
 Great apes have sweat glands in the armpits versus in the chest like lesser monkeys.

 Orangutans have anterior lingual glands and sparse terminal hair like the hominines.

 Terminal hairs are those hairs that are easy to see.
 As compared to the tiny light-colored hairs called Vellus hairs.
 Certainly, there is some correlation with the size of the mammal.
 The larger the mammal, the fewer terminal hairs.

 Near the tip of the tongue on the underside are the submandibular glands, which secrete amylase.
 These are only found in the great apes so it is understood that the last common ancestor would also have these.

 Concerning the skull, this is an example where humans share more in common with orangutans than with later great apes.
 We have two small ridges, one over each eye called superciliary arches.

 The great apes other than humans and orangutans have brow ridges.

-The phylogenetic split of Hominidae into the subfamilies Homininae and Ponginae is dated to the middle Miocene, roughly 18 to 14 million years ago.
-This split is also referenced as the "orangutan–human last common ancestor" by Jeffrey H. Schwartz, professor of anthropology at the University of Pittsburgh School of Arts and Sciences, and John Grehan, director of science at the Buffalo Museum.